onaio/valigetta/docs/create_alias.md

 ## Exceptions

-- `valigetta.exceptions.ConnectionException`
+- `valigetta.exceptions.ConnectionException`: Raised when a connection to the KMS server fails.
-- `valigetta.exceptions.CreateAliasException`
+- `valigetta.exceptions.CreateAliasException`: Raised when creating an alias for a KMS key fails.
-- `valigetta.exceptions.AliasAlreadyExistsException`
+- `valigetta.exceptions.AliasAlreadyExistsException`: Raised when an alias already exists.

 ## Examples